20 million people agree.

 Many of our local leaders have stepped up to protect our great waters and landscapes by working on smarter zoning, sensible development, and land preservation.
 Now, we're asking them to use their power and call on the New Jersey Department of Environmental Protection to fix outdated state-level water protections to keep these cherished waters great for generations to come.

-Whether you're a mayor, a mom, or a master angler, you have the power to safeguard our state's great waters for generations to come.
+Whether you're a mayor, a mom, or a master angle — or all three — you have the power to safeguard our state's great waters for generations to come.
 Sign the petition and check out our municipal action guide: